Where special needs = exceptional!

 McNall Mason - President

 McNall’s youngest son, Max (age 11) has autism.
 In 2007, when Max was not yet five, McNall began the journey into the world of autism with a deep fear of the unknown and a tireless desire to find ways to help Max learn to thrive.
 Over time, art became the platform upon which the duo learned to collaborate, communicate and interface with the world.
 In 2012, this path led to the creation of a series of children’s books which address social diversity issues we all face.
 In 2013, Max and McNall were recognized as Community Champions by KOMO News and Brotherton Cadillac and Max won an art contest at Seattle’s oldest skyscraper, The Smith Tower.
 Max’s artwork now appears on bottles of Jones Soda sold at their observation deck.
 Throughout 2013-2014, Max and McNall attended countless charity events and book signings where they sold books and gave the proceeds to support charities.
 In April 2014, they were keynote speakers for an autism awareness month lunch and learn at Starbucks HQ in Seattle.
 Max, who was once practically non-verbal is now in a mainstream public school classroom with no special services, has friends, plays sports and lives a very supported and regular life.
-Aside from being Max’s mom and a fierce advocate for autism, McNall is the Director of Marketing for a software company in Edmonds, WA.
+Aside from being Max’s mom and a fierce advocate for autism, McNall is the Senior Marketing Manager for channel marketing consulting firm based out of Colorado.
 McNall lives in Tacoma with her family, which includes two mini-schnauzers who have been instrumental in helping Max.

 Debbie Kray - Vice President